ahmdkamal/youtube-scrapper/README.md

 ## The Goal

-You will send url for a playlist or channel on youtube, and it will save its content in db
+You will send url for a playlist or channel on YouTube, and it will save its content in db

 - views
 - title